einhalv/layers/README.md

 # layers
-Calculation of impedancde and wave-amplitudes for layered piezoelectric structures
+Calculation of impedance and wave-amplitudes for layered piezoelectric structures

+See `layers.m` for documentation.